Who Is Jacob Blake? Black Man Shot By Kenosha Police Was Reportedly Breaking Up Fight

 — Sarah Thamer (@SarahThamerWISN) August 24, 2020

-The Kenosha News reported that neighbors said the man identified as Blake was trying to break up a fight before being shot by officers.
-The department had released a statement saying that they came to the scene of a domestic call, but did not specify the role the shooting victim had in the incident.
+The Kenosha News reported that neighbors said the individual identified as Blake was trying to break up a fight before being shot by officers.
+The department released a statement saying that they came to the scene of a domestic call, but did not specify the role the victim had, if any.

 “At 5:11pm Kenosha Police Officers were sent to the 2800 block of 40th Street for a domestic incident and were involved in an officer involved shooting,” the statement read.

-The Kenosha News report noted that Blake is a father, and Thamer shared a picture provided by Blake’s fiance that showed him smiling next to four young children.
-As the news outlet noted, the shooting took place in front of the man’s children.
+The Kenosha News report noted that he is a father, and Thamer shared a picture provided by his fiance that showed him smiling next to four young children.
+As the news outlet noted, neighbors said the shooting took place in front of his children.

-In the wake of the shooting, many took to social media to call for justice for Blake and called on people to “say his name,” which has become a rallying cry for those protesting police shootings of people of color.
+In the wake of the shooting, many took to social media to call for justice and called on people to “say his name,” which has become a rallying cry for those protesting officer-involved shootings of people of color across the country.

-A number of political leaders also spoke out about Blake’s shooting, some calling for an investigation into the incident and questioning why police needed to shoot Blake when it did not appear the man was armed.
+A number of political leaders also spoke out about the shooting, with some calling for an investigation and questioning why they needed to shoot Blake when it did not appear the individual was armed.

 “Police in Kenosha, Wisconsin appear to shoot a man seven times in the back at point blank range after he ignores commands,” tweeted former Democratic presidential candidate Julian Castro.
-“We’re no other non-lethal methods considered, @KenoshaPolice?
+“We’re no other non-lethal methods considered, @KenoshaPolice?”

 “It just keeps happening,” tweeted Eliza Orlins, a New York City public defender and candidate for district attorney in the city.
 “I will not share the video.
 No one should have to watch that But here is a beautiful photo of 29-year-old Jacob Blake, who was shot seven times in the back by police in broad daylight in Kenosha, Wisconsin.
 SAY HIS NAME.”